bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

    * Access level: View app information.
    * Release management: Manage production releases, manage testing track releases.
    * Store presence: Edit store listing, pricing & distribution.
 5. As an optional step, you can add translations to your Store Listing.
-To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) and add translations to your Store Listing section.
+To allow the **Deploy to Google Play** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) and add translations to your Store Listing section.

 Now let's head back to [Bitrise](https://app.bitrise.io/apps/add) and finish off the deploy configuration!